eyereasoner/eye/looking/README.md

-# Looking through the eyes of others
+# Looking with different eyes